I recently came across the Web site of a wonderful English majolica restorer, Edge Conservation-Restoration Services in Liverpool, England.

 Minton as well as other British potteries made covered servers with holly decoration that would be appropriate for the Christmas table.

-Geoge Jones also made several other dishes with holly decoration that would also be appropriate for a Christmas gathering.
+George Jones also made items dishes with holly decoration that would also be appropriate for a Christmas gathering.

 Of course other potteries made holly decorated items as well.